View towards sea

 - large hallway with historic portraits and views across front garden

-- drawing room - pleasant room with sofas and views across front garden, log burning stove, Bose stereo/CD radio, books and magazines
+- drawing room - pleasant room with sofas and views across front garden, log burning stove, Bose stereo/DVD/CD radio, books and magazines

 - living room - spacious room with large corner sofa, large LG flatscreen TV, log burning stove, pretty window seats, views across front gardens